Goldfish were the first fish to be raised as pets, and they are by far the best known of all aquarium fish!

 Swim bladder problems are indicated by fish swimming in abnormal patterns and having difficulty maintaining their balance.
 This can be caused by a number of things, from constipation or poor nutrition to a physical deformity or a parasitic infection.
 Feeding frozen peas (defrosted) has been noted to help alleviate the symptoms and correct the problem in some cases.

 - Wounds and Ulcers

 Wounds can become infected, creating ulcers.
 Wounds can develop either bacterial or fungal infections, or both, and must be treated.
 There are treatments for each of these diseases individually, and treatments that handle both.

 Fancy Goldfish for Sale

 Common goldfish are readily available at any pet store that deals in freshwater fish.
-Most pet stores, and especially fish stores will also offer a number of fancy goldfish for sale.
-Some of the more exotic fancy goldfish will be available at fish stores or through a special order with them.
+Most pet stores, and especially fish stores, will also offer a number of fancy goldfish for sale.
+Some of the more exotic fancy goldfish will be available at fish stores or through special order.
 You can also find many fancy goldfish for sale on the Internet.

 - Animal-World References: Freshwater Fish and Plants

 - David Alderton, Encyclopedia of Aquarium and Pond Fish , DK Publishing, Inc., 2005.